okta/odyssey/packages/docs/components/infobox.md

 <Description>

-Use Caution Infoboxes to inform users of tasks or processes that may need their attention.
+Use Caution Infoboxes to inform users of tasks or processes that need their attention.

 When using the Caution variant, ensure the user does not need more context than you can give in the space available.